sonatype-nexus-community/scan-gradle-plugin/README.md

 ossIndexAudit {
     username = 'email' // if not provided, an anonymous query will be made password = 'pass'
     allConfigurations = true // if true includes the dependencies in all resolvable configurations.
-By default is false, meaning only 'compileClasspath' and 'releaseCompileClasspath' are considered useCache = true // true by default cacheDirectory = 'some/path' // by default it uses the user data directory (according to OS) cacheExpiration = 'PT12H' // 12 hours if omitted.
+By default is false, meaning only 'compileClasspath', 'runtimeClasspath', 'releaseCompileClasspath' and 'releaseRuntimeClasspath' are considered useCache = true // true by default cacheDirectory = 'some/path' // by default it uses the user data directory (according to OS) cacheExpiration = 'PT12H' // 12 hours if omitted.
 It must follow the Joda Time specification at https://www.javadoc.io/doc/joda-time/joda-time/2.10.4/org/joda/time/Duration.html#parse-java.lang.String-